TONIGHT! Thursday 23rd May at 7.30 pm in the Watlington Club, High Street

 For an individual or organisation that has made a significant contribution to preserving or enhancing the local environment within the last 12 months.

-Community Consciousness Award (Sponsored by TBC)
+Community Consciousness Award (Sponsored by K is for kitchen)

 For an individual or organisation that has significantly raised awareness of an important issue locally or nationally within the last 12 months.

 The awards ceremony will take place at Watlington Club on Saturday 8th June.
 Prior to the award ceremony, there will be a chance to find out more about the fantastic variety of clubs, charities and community organisations in and around the parish.
 After the prizes have been awarded, a BBQ will be available for you to stay and celebrate.

 Fore more information and to download a nomination form visit our dedicated awards page.